redox-os/ion/README.md

 ## Pop!\_OS / Ubuntu

-The following PPA supports the 18.04 (bionic) and 18.10 (cosmic) releases.
+The following PPA supports the 18.04 (bionic) and 19.04 (disco) releases.
 Bionic builds were made using the Pop\_OS PPA's rustc 1.35.0 package.

 ```
 sudo add-apt-repository ppa:mmstick76/ion-shell